webmd-health-services/Carbon.Cryptography/README.md

 # Overview

-The "Carbon.Security" module has functions that help manage X509 certificates and working with secure strings.
+The "Carbon.Cryptography" module has functions that help manage X509 certificates and working with secure strings.

 It started out as part of the [Carbon](http://get-carbon.org) module.
 But when that module become too big and unwieldy, its security-related functionality was moved into this module.